|Why Submit Your Work to ASE 2018?|

-A. If you decide to withdraw your abstract prior to the submission and editing deadline (11:59 PM EST on Wednesday, February 1, 2017), you may log into the abstract submission system and withdraw your abstract there.
+A. If you decide to withdraw your abstract prior to the submission and editing deadline (11:59 PM ET on Wednesday, February 7, 2018), you may log into the abstract submission system and withdraw your abstract there.
 After this deadline, abstract withdrawal requests should be emailed to Andrea Van Hoever at ASE Headquarters.
 Include your abstract control number, title and the presenting author’s name in your email.

 Q. Whom do I contact with additional questions?